majiro-dev/inception/README.md

 ## Inception

 This project sets up a WordPress site with a MariaDB database using Docker and Docker Compose.
-It includes configurations for Nginx, PHP, and SSL.

 ### Prerequisites